stuartmaynes/stuartmaynes/content/pages/about.markdown

 Title: About

 Software developer.
 I prefer working with Python, Django, and Flask, but I'm very well versed in PHP and WordPress.
 Technical Director at [Substrakt](https://substrakt.com/).
-Contactable on [Twitter @stuartmaynes](https://twitter.com/stuartmaynes).
-I have a [GitHub profile](https://github.com/stuartmaynes/).
+I have a [GitHub profile](https://github.com/stuartmaynes/) and I'm contactable on [Twitter @stuartmaynes](https://twitter.com/stuartmaynes).

 A few things I've built.